mathewcallaghan/australian-tv-network-logo-icons/README.md

 # Australian TV and Digital Radio logo icons

-These flat icons are designed with Kodi and Tvheadend in mind but would be useful wherever these types of graphics are needed.
+These icons are crafted with Kodi and Tvheadend in focus, yet they prove useful in various contexts where similar graphics are required

 ## Missing Icons or Updates